-Figure 5.
+Fig. 5.
 Mantel’s test for the correlation analysis between ammonia-oxidizing community beta diversity (Bray-Curtis distance) with mineral N pools (NH4+, NO3-) and other soil properties, as well as the community alpha diversity and abundance in control (A) and drought (B).
 The width and color of the edges represents the Mantel’s R and P value, respectively.
 Thicker edge indicates stronger relationship.
 Spearman correlation coefficients among variables are indicated by the area of the square with blue and red colors indicate positive and negative correlation, respectively.
 Significant correlation indicated by asterisks (***p<0.001, **p<0.01, *p<0.05)